Lore

 The Shadow

-The Shadow is not a god or a being, but rather more of a concept such as actual shadows cast by light.
+The Shadow is not a god or a being, but rather a concept, like the shadows cast by light.
 Some people in the world of Andor’s Trail view the Shadow as their savior from bad things that happen.

-It should be left unclear whether there actually is any divine presence that helps people that believe in the Shadow, or whether their luck comes from their own choices.
+It should be left unclear whether there actually is any divine presence that helps people who believe in the Shadow, or whether their luck comes from their own choices.

 Kazaul & Elythara

-Kazaul and Elythara were deities that people used to believe in before.
-Nowadays, the people put their trust in the rulers of Feygard or in the Shadow.
-The concept of the Shadow was based on the former worshippers of Kazaul, but the people that follow the Shadow do not approve of Kazaul.
+Kazaul and Elythara were deities once believed in by people.
+Nowadays, people put their trust in the rulers of Feygard or in the Shadow.
+The concept of the Shadow originated among former worshippers of Kazaul, but the people who follow the Shadow disapprove of Kazaul.

 Some people still worship the old gods, and their altars can be found throughout the land.
-There has been rumors of cults following the old gods.
+There have been rumors of cults following the old gods.

 Feygard vs Nor City

 The leaders of Feygard have a strong dislike for the mindset of the people of Nor City, in that they do not follow the law in the same way that people from Feygard do.
-The leaders of Feygard have come up with a (secret) plan to overturn the priests of Nor City, and to gain the trust from the people of Nor City.
-This plan involves stronger prohibitions, imprisonment and invasion by brute force.
+The leaders of Feygard have come up with a (secret) plan to overthrow the priests of Nor City and gain the people's trust.
+This plan involves harsher prohibitions, imprisonment, and the use of brute force.

-The people of Nor City have a strong dislike for the leadership of Feygard, in that they are not allowed to do what they want.
+The people of Nor City strongly dislike the leadership of Feygard because they are not allowed to do what they want.
 Some people in Nor City have come up with a (secret) plan to overturn the leaders of Feygard.
-This plan involves sabotage, sacrifice and invasion by necromancy.
+This plan involves sabotage, sacrifice, and necromantic invasion.

 Major Threats